-The most recent IRCC settlement evaluation (2017) found only 39 percent of newcomers access settlement services.
+The numbers are much lower, suggesting a lack of timely access for many in their first year.
 Research on newcomers accessing services is extensive and is consistent with this finding:

 Research shows that newcomers lack awareness of the services available to them in their local community, both in-person and internet based.
 While organizations such as community centres, settlement agencies, and government have been identified as significant information sources for immigrants, research has shown that, depending on the support issue, newcomers do not cite settlement services as their primary source of help in a majority of cases.
 Research has indicated that a relatively small percentage of newcomers to Canada access mainstream in-person government and community services in their initial settlement.
 In the available research between 30% – to 50% of those surveyed have not accessed local settlement services (find more in Xue 2007, Wilkinson & Bucklaschuk 2014, Lo et al 2010, Esses et al 2013a, Esses et al 2013b, Vancouver Immigration Partnership 2015, IRCC Evaluation Division 2017).